 We have an extensive ground rent portfolio arising from previous Peel L&P developments.

 Peel L&P ownership includes many miles of footpaths, bridleways and permissive paths, together with a number of private roads.
 We are proud to provide our communities with extensive recreational opportunities for the benefit of their health and well-being.
-An example of this is our work on the Bridgewater Canal tow paths.

 Frequently Asked Questions